hydawn/stars/README.md

 # Known bugs for unknown reasons
 ## A sudden stop
-If it stopped when you didn't ask it to or throw some errors and if you don't know why, calm down and follow these steps below:
+If it stopped when you didn't ask it to or throw some errors and if you don't know why, calm down and follow these three steps:
 1. start up a new game
-2. play it like nothing has ever happened
+2. play it like nothing ever happened
-3. hope it won't suddenly stop in the middle of nowhere again &#x1F602;
+3. hope it won't suddenly stop in the middle of nowhere again

-Or you can tell me how it happened so that I might fix it one day &#129300;
+Or you can tell me how it happened so that I might fix it one day &#x1F609;

 ## Settings went nuts
-Sometimes your personal settings just disappear and reset to factory settings
+Sometimes your personal settings get wiped out and reset to factory settings &#129300;

 # Thanks
 [JsonCpp](https://github.com/open-source-parsers/jsoncpp) - from where those dependencies files are copied